buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWallElementedCase.md

 The 'Surface Geometry' shape representation can be used to define a surfacic model of the building (e.g. for analytical purposes, or for reduced Level of Detail representation).
 It could suppress the geometric details of the parts in the decomposition.

-> NOTE&nbsp; It is invalid to exchange a 'Body' shape representation of an IfcWallElementedCase.
+> NOTE  It is invalid to exchange a 'Body' shape representation of an IfcWallElementedCase.
 The body geometry is defined by the parts within the decomposition.